meta-pytorch/executorch-examples/llm/android/LlamaDemo/README.md

-# ExecuTorch Llama Android Demo App
+# ExecuTorch LLM Android Demo App

 This app serves as a valuable resource to inspire your creativity and provide foundational code that you can customize and adapt for your particular use case.